 - The type of engine and brakes

 - The model year via Freightliner build sheet by vin.
-Note that it is not the year of the manufacture.
+Note that it is not the year of manufacture.

 - The Assembly location